-Both mined, and lab-created diamonds have inclusions and blemishes.
-Even in the sterile laboratory environment, the growing process leads to imperfections.
+Both mined and lab-created diamonds have inclusions and blemishes.
+Even in a sterile laboratory environment, the growing process leads to imperfections.
 Flawless diamonds are, just like in nature, very rare and costly.

 Examples of inclusions and blemishes include feathers, clouds, needles, pinpoints, chips, and more.
 We won’t go into every single type and combination but will instead guide you through what to look out for and how to buy smart.